 Step 1: Get your credit report.

 The first step in any self-improvement initiative is identifying your starting point.
-If you want to lose 10 pounds, you need to first know how much you weigh today.
+If you want to lose 10 pounds, you need to know how much you weigh today.
 Understanding your current position in relation to your goal will help you plan out your next move and your journey overall.

 Your credit score is an important indicator of your financial health, and your credit report will give you an in-depth look at what’s contributing to that three-digit number.

-Step 2: Identify your numbers.
+Step 2: Review your financial statements.

-With the report in hand, take note of your credit score, the total amount of outstanding debt and the number of active accounts you have.
+With the report in hand, take note of your credit score, the total amount of outstanding debt, and the number of active accounts you have.

-Next, check the balances in your various accounts: checking, savings and retirement.
+Next, check the balances in your various accounts―checking, savings and retirement.

-Step 3: Identify weaknesses.
+Step 3: Identify financial risks.

 Once you outline your financial profile, you may find areas you can improve.
 A few examples might be:

-- A low credit score: 670-739 is considered good, 740-799 is very good and 800-850 is exceptional, according to Experian’s scale.
+- A low credit score.
+670-739 is considered good, 740-799 is very good and 800-850 is exceptional, according to Experian’s scale.

-- Difficulties managing money: Frequently experiencing overdraft or late payment penalties can hurt your ability to pay bills.
+- Difficulties managing money.
+Frequently experiencing overdraft or late payment penalties can hurt your ability to pay bills.

-- Incorrect information on your credit report: Incorrect information negatively impacts your credit score, and it’s up to you to correct it.
+- Incorrect information on your credit report.
+Incorrect information negatively impacts your credit score, and it’s up to you to correct it.

 You may recognize several weaknesses that contribute to each other.
 Poor money management could lead to hard-to-manage debt, which could result in a low credit score.
 Identifying the situations and behaviors that lead to these issues is essential to sustainable financial health.

-Step 4: Set goals and priorities.
+Step 4: Set SMART goals.

 If you’ve identified your level of debt to be your biggest financial weakness, a SMART goal might be: